 The modern workplace is centered around a constant flow of information.
 Whether it’s announcing company news, sharing work, or brainstorming with coworkers, effective internal communication is essential.
 However, with disparate offices around the globe working in different time zones and remote workers becoming more popular, it’s getting harder to maintain a personal touch when it comes to effective internal communications.

 At Beezy, we understand just how valuable human connection is when it comes to the workplace.
-In this blog, we’ll share our top 5 rules for engaging and effective internal communications.
+Here are our top 5 rules for engaging and effective internal communications with a digital workplace.

 Company intranets have come a long way since they were first introduced.
 Initially used as a dump for business information, they’ve gradually evolved into the business equivalent of a social media platform.
 Combining document management, self-service tools, and interdepartmental communication, they’re now the digital hub for all your internal communications.